 For people living in the United States, it is hard to comprehend how so many Haitian people died from diarrhea and dehydration.
 When young American children suffer from diarrhea and deplete their electrolytes, their mothers can rush to a local Wal-Mart and get a bottle of Pedialyte in under 5 minutes for as little as $5.
 For the most part, Haitian people didn’t have access to this type of electrolyte-infused water to fight the debilitating effects of diarrhea and dehydration which contributed to their deaths from cholera.
 Pedialyte is also a well known elixir among young American millennials to remedy a night of binge drinking with friends!

 Most people in the United States of America take for granted the basic necessities of life such as access to clean water, a toilet and basic sanitation services.
 According to the World Bank, Haiti has a population of over 10 million people with only about 30% of the population having access to a toilet.
 Many impoverished nations suffer from similar circumstances; India has a population of 1.34 Billion where less than 28% of the population has access to a toilet and cholera claims thousands of lives there every year.
-For many of us living in the United States, it’s hard for us to make the connection with having “access to a toilet” and the difference it could make in the life of a young Haitian girl whether she receives an education and independence or she is locked down by poverty and subjugation.
+For many of us living in the United States, it’s hard for us to make the connection with having “access to a toilet” and the difference it could make in the life of a young Haitian girl and whether or not she receives an education and independence or she is locked down by poverty and subjugation.
 For women, the gravity of contaminated water is even more severe because polluted water leads to women and children dying from child birth related infections in Haiti at an alarming rate every year, a health crisis that’s uncommon in wealthy developing countries like the United States of America.
-The lack of access to clean water is the main factor in the spread of deadly cholera.
+The lack of clean water is the main factor in the spread of cholera.
 You can make a difference in the life of a young Haitian girl.